Despite popular belief the black plague is only the second largest epidemic by death rate.

-The HIV/AIDS epidemic began in 1960 and continue to present day although the scariest moments happened during the 1980’s when the world became informed of its existence.
+The HIV/AIDS epidemic began in 1960 and continue to the present day although the scariest moments happened during the 1980s when the world became informed of its existence.
 So far, this virus has caused the death of 39 million people.
-By the 1980’s, HIV was believed to infect somebody on every continent and in the US, the gay population was hit the hardest.
+By the 1980s, HIV was believed to infect somebody on every continent.
 Rare lung infections, rapidly advancing cancers, and unexplained immune deficiencies were rampant among gay men and at the time, doctors believed it was caused by same-sex activity.
 A large number of Haitians were also carriers of the virus which were not named until 1982.
 Cases were identified in Europe and Africa, in 1983, it was discovered that transmission occurred via heterosexual activities as well.
 Medicine for treatment was not available until 1987.
 Today, there are about 37 million people living with HIV.
 For those individuals with access to antiretroviral medicines, life expectancy has been extended.
 Currently, this virus is particularly aggressive in Sub-Saharan Africa where at least 68% of all global HIV/AIDS infections are found.
 The reasons for this are many but stem from poor economic conditions and little to no sex education.

 Other epidemics that have resulted in numerous deaths include the: 1918 Flu (20 million deaths); Modern Plague, 1894-1903 (10 million); Asian Flu, 1957-1958 (2 million); Sixth Cholera Pandemic, 1899-1923 (1.5 million); Russian Flu, 1889-1890 (1 million); Hong Kong Flu, 1968-1969 (1 million); and the Fifth Cholera Pandemic, 1881-1896 (981,899).